Forests of Uncertaint(r)ees: Using tree-based ensembles to estimate probability distributions of future conflict: Methods

 \subsubsection{Quasi-Hurdle Ensemble}

 Hurdle model point predictions are usually generated via a simple multiplication of the output of the classifier and the predicted value of the regressor.
-Given that we work with N=1000 samples drawn from the predictive distribution instead, a multiplication of the classification probability with each of the samples would result in non-integer predictions\footnote{The only exception here is NGB which does also predict zeroes.
-For consistency with the other algorithms we replace all zeros with ones in the NGB predictions.}, which is not in line with the nature of fatality counts.
-At the same time, our tree-based regressors trained only on non-zero targets never produce zero predictions and a multiplication would therefore likely overestimate the probability of violence occurring.
-While both issues could be partially addressed with rounding, we opt to instead interpret the classification probability as the percentage of the ensemble sample taken from the non-zero predictions via a random draw, with the remaining share of the 1000 samples filled with zero values.
-In testing, this also performed better than the multiplicative approach.\footnote{We also tested selecting either all-zero samples or the full non-zero sample based on the predicted probability from the classifier and a threshold, which performed significantly worse.}
+Given the samples drawn from the predictive distribution, a multiplication of the classification probability with each draw in the samples would result in non-integer predictions, which is not in line with the nature of fatality counts.
+At the same time, our tree-based regressors trained only on non-zero targets never produce zero predictions\footnote{The only exception here is NGB which does also predict zeroes.
+For consistency with the other algorithms we replace all zeros with one as the lowest possible non-zero value in the NGB predictions.}, a multiplication would therefore likely overestimate the probability of violence occurring.
+While both issues could be partially addressed with rounding, we opt to instead treat the classification probability as the percentage of the ensemble sample taken from the non-zero predictions via a random draw, with the remaining share of the $1,000$ draws filled with zero values.
+In testing, this also performed better than the multiplicative approach.\footnote{We also tested a more "traditional" hurdle combination, selecting either all-zero samples or the full non-zero sample based on the classification probability and a threshold, which performed significantly worse.}